quick6black/wab-widgets/widgets/LLUREditor/README.md

 ## Changes :

-- *16 Apr 2019* - Port to WAB 2.12 Framework.
+- **16 Apr 2019** - Port to WAB 2.12 Framework.
 Not chnages required.

+## Future development :

+- Enhance editing tools - Add in tools to be cut, clip, merge, explode and reshape (simiar to editor tool)
+- Ensure user is logged into portal before allowing submit to LLUR API so email details can be correctly extracted.